-Delhi-Meerut, Eastern Peripheral Expressways inauguration: All you need to know
+Delhi-Meerut, Eastern Peripheral Expressway inauguration: All you need to know

 Entry and exit on the expressway is feasible through designated interchanges only.
 The Expressway has a total of four major bridges, 46 minor bridges, three flyovers, seven inter-changes, 221 underpasses, eight ROBs (rail over bridges), and 114 culverts.

 EPE is the first expressway in India to use a solar powered-lighting system on the entire length of 135 km.
-There are eight solar power plants, with a capacity of 4000 KW (4 megawatt) for the lighting of the underpasses and powering solar pumps for watering of plants on the expressay.
+There are eight solar power plants, with a capacity of 4000 KW (4 megawatt) for the lighting of the underpasses and powering solar pumps for watering of plants on the expressway.
 Rainwater harvesting has been provided at every 500 meters on the EPE and there is a drip irrigation system for watering of plants all along the expressway.

 Another special feature of the EPE is that the toll will be collected only for the distance travelled and not for the entire length of the expressway.
-Also, Weigh-in-Motion (WIMs) equipment have been installed at all 30 entry points of the Expressway to stop entry of over-loaded vehicles.
+Also, Weigh-in-Motion (WIMs) equipment have been installed at all 30 entry points of the Expressway to stop entry of overloaded vehicles.

 The toll plaza on EPE is 170 feet high and 154 feet wide on both sides.
 It will house the Information Technology control system of the entire EPE.
 Under the toll plaza there is a digital art gallery with holographic models of major structures including the making of the EPE.